shffer/longpoly/README.md

 of performance in lower ranges.
 For longitudinal data, this means that cognitive decline in this range also cannot be reliably quantified.
-After fitting a polynomial model, longpoly can solve for the local minimum in the lower range of mean performance to identify the point where impaired performance becomes associated with slowed decline.
+After fitting a polynomial model, longpoly can solve for the local minimum in the lower range of mean/baseline performance to identify the point where impaired performance becomes associated with slowed decline.
 While this is interpreted to reflect the range of performance where floor effects occur, it may alternatively reflect a true plateau in decline that occurs with advanced impairment.
 However, identifying this effect is also of interest as it is difficult to analyse rates of decline in participants in a plateau alongside those elsewhere on the spectrum of performance due to their fundamental differences.
 Longpoly can be used to filter out individuals with performance in the range for floor effects that it identifies.

 ## Installation